-Fertilizer should be high nitrogen (N), potassium (K), and
+Fertilizer should be high in nitrogen, potassium, and iron,

-Other nutrients sometimes including K are applied as foliar sprays or
+Other nutrients, sometimes including potassium, are applied as foliar sprays or

-through a drip irrigation system, or by both methods, during the plant
+through a drip irrigation system, or both, during the plant growth cycle.

 Crowns are spaced 1' apart in staggered rows 2' apart.

 Pineapples do very well grown in five gallon containers.

 Crowns are planted 2" deep, slips and suckers are planted 4" deep.